 Traditionally, the Brat would have been made using solid-coloured twill cloth, especially green or saffron.
-There is no reason, however, that it cannot be made using the modern Irish tartans or even Scottish setts.
+There is no reason, however, that it cannot be made using the modern Irish tartans.

 The Brat, like the fly plaid, is usually reserved for more formal events.